SIS-data-analysis/01-monty-hall/README.md

 This week is about getting to know the course and what to expect.
 We'll start by diving into a wild exercise: solving the classic Monty Hall problem using our own simulation in `R`.
 We will also take our first glance at literate
-programming: using `R markdown` to code and typeset in one document.
+programming: using `R Markdown` to code and typeset in one document.
 Yes, we’ll cover the syllabus and spend a bit of time getting to know everyone.

 ## Preparation